nagypet/camundastudy/README.md

 # camundastudy

+This study demonstrates:
+- The SAGA pattern
+- How to create an orchestrator with Camunda

+Content
+- Cloning the repository
+- Building the project
+- Order process
+- Binding Java classes to service tasks
+- Using expression in a gateway
+- The Send email task
+- The Camunda database
+- Storing history
+- Idempotent transactions

 ## Cloning the repository

 This project requires the `Spvitamin` library.
 Please clone it into your project's root folder.